-Packing is always important, but even more so when hiking to Everest Base Camp.
-I knew I would have to carry my backpack for 3 weeks and I wanted to be sure everything I brought was absolutely essential.
-Before starting our hike, I browsed through many packing lists and from these lists created my own ‘Essentials for EBC list’.
+Packing is always important, but even more so when hiking to the Everest Base Camp!
+I knew I would have to carry my backpack for three weeks and I wanted to be sure everything I brought was absolutely essential.

-My packing list for the Everest Base Camp trek
+My packing list for Everest Base Camp trek

-What did we pack for our Everest Base Camp trek?
+What did we pack for the Everest Base Camp trek?

 We hiked for 3 weeks and started from Jiri.
 We hiked to Everest Base Camp in 15 days and back via the Cho La pass and Gokyo.
 You can read everything about our trekking itinerary and the lodges we stayed at in this post.

-• Comfortable backpack ⇒ I carried my Deuter backpack (50+10liter) and Frank had his 70 liter backpack.
-Both were pretty full when we started our hike, weighing about 10 kilo each.
+- A comfortable backpack ⇒ I carried my Deuter backpack and my husband had his 70-liter backpack.
+Both were pretty full when we started our hike, weighing about 10 kilos each.
 (I already had this item with me)

-• 1 short sleeve hiking shirt ⇒ I packed my black merino hiking shirt and wore it for 3 weeks.
-Gross, I know?.
-But the great thing about merino is that is keeps you warm even when you are sweating.
+- 1 short sleeve hiking shirt ⇒ I packed my merino hiking shirt and wore it for 3 weeks.
+Gross, I know.
+But the great thing about merino is that it keeps you warm even when you are sweating.
 And it didn’t even smell that bad after 3 weeks… (I already had this item with me)

-• 1 lightweight wind jacket ⇒ I didn’t need this until we got to Kala Patthar, that is one cold and windy rock!
+- 1 lightweight windbreaker ⇒ I didn’t need this until we got to Kala Patthar, that is one cold and windy rock!
 Then again, what do you expect at 5626 meters… (I already had this item with me)

-• 2 pair of hiking socks ⇒ I found 2 pair of hiking socks sufficient but Frank had 3 pair.
+- 2 pair of hiking socks ⇒ I found 2 pairs of hiking socks sufficient but my husband had 3 pairs.
+I recommend getting merino hiking socks because merino wool is simply awesome.
 (I already had this item with me)

-• Buff ⇒ I used this to cover my ears from the blistering cold wind that blows above Dingboche.
+- Buff ⇒ I used this multi-functional item to cover my ears from the blisteringly cold wind that blows above Dingboche.
 You could also use a buff instead of a scarf and buy a warm woolen hat.
 (I already had this item with me)

-• Underwear ⇒ I brought a lot of underwear and only did laundry (by hand) once when we were in Namche Bazaar.
-Obviously it’s up to you how much underwear you want to bring?.
+- Underwear ⇒ I brought a lot of underwear and only did laundry (by hand) once when we were in Namche Bazaar.
+Obviously it’s up to you how much underwear you want to bring.
 I used 1 bra for hiking and another one to wear after hiking.
-(I already had these item with me)
+(I already had these items with me)

-• Sunglasses ⇒ the sun is very bright in the mountains, even more so when there is beautiful white snow.
-Which there was during our hike☺.
+- Sunglasses ⇒ the sun is very bright in the mountains, even more so when there is beautiful white snow and cloudless skies.
 (I already had this item with me)